luispl77/2factorkeyfob/README.md

 (AI generated:)

-This firmware controls the behavior of the key fob, allowing users to jam key signals near the car when they leave the vehicle and to disable the jammer when needed.
-The key fob creates an Access Point (AP) and a web server, accessible through the AP, to enable or disable the jammer.

 ### Key Features:

 1. **Jammer Control:** The firmware sets up and controls the RFM69HW radio module to act as the key signal jammer.
 The frequency can be customized by changing the value in the line `radio.setFrequencyMHz(433.92);` to suit the jamming requirements.